slamdev/old-micro-ci/README.md

 ## Project run
 There are two ways to run project from idea:
-* Using gradle springboot plugin:
+* Using gradle spring-boot plugin:
   1. Select **View** -> **Tool windows** -> **Gradle** menu item
   2. In the appeared **Gradle projects** window select **:backend** -> **Tasks** -> **application** -> **bootRun**
   3. Open http://localhost:8080/ in the browser window